bgd-labs/aave-proposals/src/AaveV3OPARBMAIFixes_20230606/MAI-TOKEN_IMPL_FIX.md

 In the current state repayments could still work, as `repayWithAToken` is not affected, but `liquidations` wouldn't work as they rely on `repay`.
 To reduce risk, the guardian coordinated a pause for these mostly empty reserves(~8k).

-This proposal resolves the current issues & unpauses the reserve by:
+This proposal resolves the current issues by:

 - upgrading the `a/s/v` token implementations
 - setting `flashloanable` to `true`
-- unpausing the pool
+- unpausing the reserve

 ## Specification